pulumi/docs/content/blog/using-monkey-patching-for-simple-serverless-programming/index.md

 ---
 title: "Serverless on AWS with Pulumi: simple, event-based functions"
 authors: ["cyrus-najmabadi"]
-tags: ["JavaScript", "serverless", "AWS"]
+tags: ["AWS/Lambda/Fargate", "Infrastructure-as-Code"]
 date: "2019-01-14"

-summary: "How to make serverless programming on AWS simple with Pulumi using the regular programming languages. "
+summary: "How to make serverless programming on AWS simple with Pulumi using the regular programming languages."
 ---

-One of [Pulumi's](https://pulumi.io) goals from the very beginning was to be able to deliver a way to create cloud infrastructure with the real programming languages that you are already using today.
+One of [Pulumi's](/) goals from the very beginning was to be able to deliver a way to create cloud infrastructure with the real programming languages that you are already using today.
 We believe that the existing constructs already present in these langauges, like flow